raine/tgreddit/README.md

 # the program with crontab.
 keep_running = true

-# How often to query each configured subreddit for new posts
+# How often to query each configured subreddit for new posts.
+Applies only if
+# keep_running is enabled.
 check_interval_secs = 600

 # Whether posts seen on the first check of a new subreddit are considered new